rust-lang/rustup/doc/src/overrides.md

 error: invalid channel name '[toolchain]' in '/PATH/TO/DIRECTORY/rust-toolchain'
 ```

-it means you're running `rustup` pre-1.23.0
+it means you're running `rustup` pre-1.23.0 and trying to interact with a project
-`rustup` pre-1.23.0) and trying to interact with a project that uses the new TOML
+that uses the new TOML encoding in the `rust-toolchain` file.
+You need to upgrade
-encoding in the `rust-toolchain` file.
-You need to upgrade `rustup` to 1.23.0+.
+`rustup` to 1.23.0+.

 The `rust-toolchain.toml`/`rust-toolchain` files are suitable to check in to
 source control.